Sogranar/dicebot/README.md

 Keywords can be separated with spaces for throwing multiple dice.
 Bot also supports cirillic

+Also !card command allow to post images of almost all game cards.

+It's support partial name search, e.g '!card shadow dragon*' will post images of both shadow dragon cards from act1 and act2

 ### Keyword list:

 - blue/b/с - blue die